-For just $16 per year, AARP offers its members a lot of valuable resources and discounts but many of these same discounts are available to all seniors whether you’re an AARP member or not.
-Senior discounts are often available to people over 50 or in some cases over 65 if you just remember to ask.
+For just $16 per year, AARP offers its members a lot of valuable resources.
+AARP membership also gives discounts but many of these same discounts are available to all seniors whether you’re an AARP member or not.
+Senior discounts are often available to people over 50.
+Or in some cases, over 65 if you just remember to ask.

-From this prospective, AARP might be a bigger benefit for people who are younger than 50 since younger people don’t qualify for senior discounts, unless they have an AARP affiliation.
+From this prospective, AARP might be a bigger benefit for people who are younger than 50.
+Younger people don’t qualify for senior discounts, unless they have an AARP affiliation.
 Additionally, the financial planning strategies available through AARP are more effective the earlier they are incorporated in a person’s work life.
 Therefore, younger people who join AARP might benefit the most from their membership.

 AARP has a lot of good benefits, and you may be able to save money with a membership.
-Now that you know what the pros and cons are, only you can decide if joining AARP makes sense for you.
-If you’re joining just for the camping discounts, it’s probably not worth it since you can get higher discounts from other memberships.
+Now you know what the pros and cons of AARP membership.
+Only you can decide if joining AARP makes sense for you.
+If you’re joining just for the camping discounts, it’s probably not worth it.
+You can get higher discounts from other memberships.

 One of the best parts about RVing is engaging with the community of traveling enthusiasts. iRV2 forums allow folks to chat with other RVers online, and get other perspectives on everything RVing, including products, destinations, RV mods, and much more.

 Peggy Dent is an author, writer, and full-time RVer, traveling around the US and Canada.
 She’s traveled more than 130,000 miles in a motorhome, over the past 20 years, and is currently writing for the RV industry.
 You can contact her through her website at www.APenInYourHand.com